M.Sc. Bajorath Janosch

 Research Interests

-Within this broader vision, my focus is on the control architectures for legged robots, addressing unique challenges such as:
+Within this broader vision, my work concentrates on learning-based control architectures for legged robots, with emphasis on the following challenges:

 Current Research Areas